Ljubica Acevska: Ambassadorship

-Acevska faced various challenges in her role as a young female diplomat in what she described as "an old man's world".
-When she was accompanied by a male aide, people with whom she met often mistook him to be the ambassador instead, leading her to observe, "I feel sometimes I should wear a sash like Miss America saying, 'I'm the Ambassador.'
-Ninety percent of the time people [can't grasp it].
-Our mentality hasn't caught up with reality."
-People would call the embassy and, upon hearing a woman's voice, assume they were speaking to a secretary and ask to be connected to the ambassador.
-Back in Skopje, some resented that she had been able to get such an important role in the Macedonian government, though she stated that most there "were already used to me".
-Others looked askance at the luxurious accoutrements she had acquired during her former life as an international economic consultant; during her time in office, she "tamed" her wardrobe somewhat.

 Acevska served as ambassador until 2002, when she was succeeded by Nikola Dimitrov; he was the youngest ambassador in Washington at that point, even younger than Acevska had been when she first took up her unofficial liaison role for Macedonia.

+Post Ambassador Service

-Acevska went on to become a public policy scholar at the Wilson Center, and later became involved with humanitarian work in Haiti.
+Following her service as Ambassador, Acevska became a Public Policy Scholar at the Woodrow Wilson International Center for Scholars, and later became involved with humanitarian work in Haiti.
+From 2005 to 2008, Acevska co-hosted the Washington DC telvision talk show Conversations, where she discussed international issues.

 Awards and honors

 Acevska received the Alumni Medalist Award from her alma mater Ohio State University in 1996 for "international distinction in service to humanity".

-In 2000, she was named Ambassador of the Year by the Women's Ambassador Program for her work with Howard University international relations students.
+In 2000, Acevska was named Ambassador of the Year by the Women's Ambassador Program for her work with Howard University international relations students.

+In 2022, United Macedonian Diaspora (UMD) named the "Acevska Congressional Internship Program" (ACIP) in Acevska's honor.
+She has previously hosted events for the organisation.